vorcigernix/jmeniny/README.md

 # Getting Started

-Kind of hellow word using [`workers-rs`](https://github.com/cloudflare/workers-rs) and Cloudflare KV.
+Kind of hello-world-ish service using [`workers-rs`](https://github.com/cloudflare/workers-rs) and Cloudflare KV.

 Based on template for compiling Rust to WebAssembly and publishing the resulting worker to Cloudflare's [edge infrastructure](https://www.cloudflare.com/network/).